Skip to Content

 These permanent, new feathers will continue to develop over time until the baby chickens have complete protection and insulation against cold.
 Depending on the chicken breeds, new wing feathers will also aid in short flying adventures.

-YOU MIGHT ALSO LIKE: Can Chickens Eat Cat Food?
+YOU MIGHT ALSO LIKE: Best Chickens for Cold and Hot Weather

 After the first few months, you will no longer be able to tell the age of a chicken based solely on their feathers since adult feathers come in and stay the same for the rest of the bird’s life (with the exception of molting season – the adult molt time tends to happen once a year after the bird hits about 18 months of average age).